digitalsleuth/malwoverview/README.md

 # HISTORY

+Version 3.1.2:

+      This version:

+            * Introduces the -c option that allows the user to specify a custom API configuration file.
+            * The API configuration file has been changed to .malwapi.conf file.
+            * The project structure has been changed to make easier to install it in different operating systems.
+            * Updates for this version are a contribution from Corey Forman (https://github.com/digitalsleuth).

 Version 3.0.0:

       This version:

-            * Introduces the following options:
             * Includes fixes in the URL reporting (-u option) from Virus Total.
             * New players have have been included in the URL reporting (-u option) from Virus Total.
             * Fixes have been included in payload listing (-K option) from URLhaus.
             * Yara information has been include in the hash report (-m option) from Malshare.
             * Fixes have been included in the -l option.
             * New file types have been included in the -n option: Java, Zip, data, RAR, PDF, Composite (OLE), MS_DOS and UTF-8.
             * New -W option, which is used to show URLs related to an user provided tags from URLHaus.
             * New -k option, which is used to show payloads related to a tag from URLHaus
             * New -I option, which is used to show information related to an IP address from Virus Total.
             * The -R option was refactored and now it supports searching for file, IPv4, domain or URL on Polyswarm.

 Version 2.5.0: